Skip to content

 (Short Answer Type)

 The bakers made a variety of traditional bread, with the most prominent being the pav (loaf).
 This bread held cultural significance, especially during weddings and other celebratory events.
 It was a symbol of prosperity and happiness, often distributed during weddings as part of the gifts exchanged.
-The traditional methods of baking bread, passed down from the Portuguese, became a cherished aspect of Goan life.
+The traditional methods of , passed down from the Portuguese, became a cherished aspect of Goan life.

 6. Why did the narrator feel nostalgic about the old days of bread-making?